 Medical care for youngsters in Kabubbu such as Jackeline is vital.
 She was horrendously burned when paraffin light exploded at her family home setting the house on fire.
 All of Jackeline’s family were killed.

-Jackeline’s sponsors paid for her to have two operations one to release her left arm where the heat of the fire had seared her arm to her body, and the other for a ligament graft which meant she could close her left eye properly again.
-They have also sponsored her education.
+Jackeline’s partners paid for her to have two operations, one to release her left arm where the heat of the fire had seared her arm to her body, and the other for a ligament graft which meant she could close her left eye properly again.
+They have also supported her education.
 Their support has given Jackeline a new lease of life.
-(Sponsor a Child)
+(Child Partnership)

 Fill a Pill Bottle